Maroons: Culture

 There is much variety among Maroon cultural groups because of differences in history, geography, African nationality, and the culture of Indigenous people throughout the Western Hemisphere.
 Outside of the plantation system, Maroons were also freer to share, retain and adapt various African, European and Indigenous traditions and cultures, resulting in diverse Maroon identities.
-The Jamaican Maroons, for example, have been recorded using the Coromantee language for ceremonial purpose, and retain certain herbal medicine practices similar to West African traditions.
+The Jamaican Maroons, for example, have been recorded using the Coromantee language for ceremonial purpose and retain certain herbal medicine practices similar to West African traditions.

-The jungles around the Caribbean Sea offered food, shelter, and isolation for the escaped slaves.
+The jungles around the Caribbean offered food, shelter, and isolation for the escaped slaves.
 Maroons sustained themselves by growing vegetables and hunting.
-Their survival depended upon their cultures, and their military abilities, using guerrilla tactics and heavily fortified dwellings involving traps and diversions.
+Their survival depended upon their cultures and their military abilities, using guerrilla tactics and heavily fortified dwellings involving traps and diversions.
 Some defined leaving the community as desertion and therefore punishable by death.
 They also originally raided plantations.
 During these attacks, the Maroons would burn crops, steal livestock and tools, kill slave masters, and invite other slaves to join their communities.
 Individual groups of Maroons often allied themselves with the local Indigenous tribes and occasionally assimilated into these populations.
-Maroons played an important role in the histories of Brazil, Suriname, Puerto Rico, Haiti, Dominican Republic, Cuba, and Jamaica.
+Maroons played important roles in the histories of Brazil, Suriname, Puerto Rico, Haiti, Dominican Republic, Cuba, and Jamaica.

 Maroon settlements often possessed a clannish, outsider identity.
 They sometimes developed Creole languages by mixing European tongues with their original African languages.
-One such Maroon creole language, in Suriname, is Saramaccan.
+One such Maroon creole language in Suriname is Saramaccan.
 At other times, the Maroons would adopt variations of a local European language (creolization) as a common tongue, for members of the community frequently spoke a variety of mother tongues.

 The Maroons created their own independent communities, which in some cases have survived for centuries, and until recently remained separate from mainstream society.
 In the 19th and 20th centuries, Maroon communities began to disappear as forests were razed, although some countries, such as Guyana and Suriname, still have large Maroon populations living in the forests.
 Recently, many of them moved to cities and towns as the process of urbanization accelerates.